There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 These three factors matter differently to different people.

 Someone who plays online games may care more about latency and packet loss than about transfer rate.
-This is because latency affects gameplay responsiveness - it defines the delay (or ‘lag’) between instructing an in-game character to take an action, and seeing the results reflected by the game server.
-Naturally, packet loss also adversely affects game play.
+This is because latency affects gameplay responsiveness - it defines the delay (or 'lag') between instructing an in-game character to take an action, and seeing the results reflected by the game server.
+Naturally, packet loss also adversely affects gameplay.

 The Internet protocols used for most data transfers (TCP) are designed to automatically adapt to the latency and packet loss present in any given end-to-end network path, and to deliver the best possible transfer rate under current circumstances.
 They are adaptive protocols and benefit from 30 years of performance tuning.